What is Remote Work?

 How Remote Work Benefits Employers

 One of the most touted arguments for remote work is the increased productivity that comes with its flexibility.
-Remote employees are almost twice as likely to work more than 40 hours a week as in-office employees.
+Remote employees are more likely to put in extra effort in their jobs, going above and beyond to get their work done in comparison to in-office employees.
 According to the State and Work Productivity Report, 65% of full-time employees believe that working remotely would increase productivity - and their bosses agree.
 Two-thirds of managers who were surveyed reported an increase in overall productivity from their remote employees.

 Remote employees are also great for a company’s bottom line.
 If a team is fully-distributed, companies can see decreased overhead from money saved on costs like rent and office furniture.
 To put that learning into perspective, Flexjobs reported that employers can save $22,000 per remote worker per year, even if their entire team is not remote.